Ísafjörður: History

 According to the Landnámabók (the book of settlement), Skutulsfjörður was first settled by Helgi Magri Hrólfsson in the 9th century.
 In the 16th century, the town grew as it became a trading post for foreign merchants.
 Witch trials were common around the same time throughout the Westfjords, and many people were banished to the nearby peninsula of Hornstrandir, now a national nature reserve.
 The town of Ísafjörður was granted municipal status in 1786.

 The former Danish trading post Neðstikaupstaður, established in the 18th century, contains the oldest collection of timber frame houses in Iceland.
 These include Krambúð (1757), Faktorshús (1765), now the Danish consulate, Tjöruhúsið (1781), now a restaurant, and the site of the Westfjords Heritage Museum Turnhúsið (1784).

 Geography and climate

 The Westfjords are known to be the coolest area in Iceland at sea level. Ísafjörður has a tundra climate (Köppen climate classification: ET), closely bordering on either a dry-summer subarctic climate (Köppen climate classification: Dsc) or a cold-summer mediterranean climate (Köppen climate classification: Csc), depending on using the 0 °C or the -3 °C isotherm.
 The climate is characterised by cold winters and cool summers.
 The warmest month is July with the mean temperature of 9.9 °C; the wettest is November with 120 mm of precipitation.
-The climate has significantly warmed in recent years due to climate change.

-As the rest of Iceland, Ísafjörður experiences high winds and very few clear days throughout the year.
+The climate has significantly warmed in recent years due to climate change. Ísafjörður experiences high winds and very few clear days throughout the year.